MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/nf-eventdetectoroemadapter-ieventdetectoroemadapter-reportosdetectionresult.md

 This method returns HRESULT.
 It returns S_OK if the function exit successfully.

-TBD???
-What other values are returned that we should describe ?????

 ## -remarks

 This function is the part of the Event Detector OEM interface to be used for hardware keyword spotters.
 For more information, see [Voice Activation](https://docs.microsoft.com/windows-hardware/drivers/audio/voice-activation).